 Since realizing my job as a mother isn’t synonymous with a job as a professional entertainer, I don’t dread summer as much.
+I’ve learned to let go of the mom-guilt.
 My toddler and tween are still making memories even though the Best Summer Show Ever is playing maybe half the time it used to be.
-And when the Show is on, the Ring Leader looks more vibrant, has more energy, and can truly savor each moment.
+And when the “show” is on, the Ring Leader looks more vibrant, has more energy, and can truly savor each moment.

 So, I challenge you, Mama – if you’re stressed out trying to pack fun memorable moments into every second of every day, it’s ok if you stop.
 It’s ok if you take a 5-minute (or 30-minute) break.
 Do something completely unrelated to your kids or to summer or to making memories.
 Ultimately, your kids, and your Best Summer Show Ever, will thank you for it.

 - A Summer of Traveling, Memories, and Learning